ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

    by the IAB.

-2. Ensure that all IAB members have an opportunity to discuss the topic or question in some meeting of the IAB.
+2. Ensure that all IAB members have an opportunity to discuss the topic or question in a scheduled meeting of the IAB.

 3. Formally start the vote, following the discussion(s).